authts/react-oidc-context/README.md

 - [oidc-client](https://github.com/IdentityModel/oidc-client-js/wiki)

 The User and UserManager is hold in this context, which is accessible from the React application.
 Additionally it intercepts the auth redirects by looking at the query/fragment parameters and acts accordingly.
-You still need to setup a redirect_uri, which is inside your application, but you do not need to create that route.
+You still need to setup a redirect uri, which must point to your application, but you do not need to create that route.

 ## Installation